DanMartyns/PaymentService/Documentation/docs/index.md

     mkdocs.yml              # The configuration file.
     docs/
         index.md            # The documentation homepage.
-        Account.md          # The description about the account methods Payment.md          # The description about the payment methods apiOperations.md    # Some considerations about the API About.md            # Some points about the author of the Service Gunicorn            # The file descriving why using gunicorn img/                # A folder with the images used in the documentation
+        account.md          # The description about the account methods payment.md          # The description about the payment methods apiOperations.md    # Some considerations about the API about.md            # Some points about the author of the Service gunicorn.md         # The file descriving why using gunicorn img/                # A folder with the images used in the documentation

 ## How to initiate?